+This is my birth story.
 I cannot believe March is here already.
 A lot has gone on in my life in the past few weeks so I haven’t really done any serious comping since the end of January.
 The big thing in my life was the arrival of my gorgeous baby girl on the 8th February.
 So these past few weeks I have been enjoying every precious moment with her.
+I want to write her birth story down so I don’t forget it.

 I only now feel ready to get back to some kind of normality.
 My birth experience was everything I didn’t want it to be.
 As you all know from my end of January posts that baby girl was keeping us waiting – in fact she ended up being 14 days late by the time she arrived!